APAexplorer/DeepIP_R/README.md

 # DeepIP (R version)
-DeepIP is an R package to train and test a deep learning based model for predicting internal priming artifacts from DNA sequences.
-For complete and detailed information about **DeepIP**, please refer to the [DeepIP repository](https://github.com/APAexplorer/DeepIP)
+Here DeepIP is an R package to train and test a deep learning based model for predicting internal priming artifacts from DNA sequences.
+For detailed usage of DeepIP in the Python environment, see the [DeepIP repository](https://github.com/APAexplorer/DeepIP).

 About
 ====================